Ldes/DraftEE/README.md

 Will cross that bridge if I ever get there...

 ### Fork
-Caveats: I don't have an indepth understanding of EE.
-Just started hacking workflow for 2 days due to an urgent request.
 * Added support russian language
 * fixed instal 2.8.1 issue